Get Started With High-Intensity Interval Training ► Top 6 HIIT Benefits

-Interval training is the most efficient form of cardio, and can deliver benefits much more quickly than typical cardio workouts.
-In fact, research shows that 27 minutes of HIIT performed three times per week delivers the same aerobic and anaerobic results as 60 minutes of regular cardio performed five times per week.
-Interval training can also get you in shape more quickly – according to a 2011 study, a mere two weeks of high-intensity intervals can improve your aerobic capacity as much as six to eight weeks of endurance training.
+Interval training is the most efficient form of cardio and can deliver benefits much more quickly than typical cardio workouts.
+Research shows that 27 minutes of HIIT performed three times per week delivers the same aerobic and anaerobic results as 60 minutes.

-In terms of weight loss, intervals are more effective than long, slow endurance exercise.
-The intense effort you put in means that your body must work harder to recover, so you’ll burn more calories in the 24 hours after an interval workout than you would after a slow, steady run.
-During those 24 hours after high intensity interval training, your body can also produce up to 450 percent more human growth hormone, which increases caloric burn and even slows down the aging process.
+Regarding weight loss, intervals are more effective than long, slow endurance exercises.(3) The intense effort you put in means your body must work harder to recover, so you’ll burn more calories in the 24 hours after an interval workout than you would after a slow, steady run.
+During those 24 hours after high-intensity interval training (HIIT), your body can also produce up to 450 percent more human growth hormone, which increases caloric burn.(4)

 3. A Big Smile